tanghao-xiaomi/docs/README.md

 - **Maintenance and Testing Tools**

     Maintenance and testing tools include common utilities and diagnostic frameworks.
 In addition to standard tools like Logger and Debugger, they feature the Emulator — a high-fidelity device simulator that supports full functional emulation, including CPU instruction-set simulation.
 The Emulator currently supports multiple product form factors, including smart panels, smartwatches, smart bands, and smart screen speakers.
-By leveraging the Emulator’s PC-based debugging tools, developers can perform application development and testing without physical devices, significantly reducing both development and debugging efforts.
+By leveraging the Emulator's PC-based debugging tools, developers can perform application development and testing without physical devices, significantly reducing both development and debugging efforts.

 ## Technical Advantages